We Need to Talk

 That plane ride in seat 11F was when I created my new bucket list item.
 Every five years, I would return to Hawaii until I visited all of the islands.
 Click here to find out about my second Hawaiian vacation, this time to Honolulu.

 Did you enjoy this post?
-You’re also welcome to check out my Substack columns “Black Girl In a Doggone World,” “Homegrown Tales,” “I Do See Color,” “Tickled,” “We Need to Talk” and “Window Shopping” too.
-Subscribe to my free weekly newsletter to keep up with all posts at once.
+You’re also welcome to check out my Substack columns “Black Girl In a Doggone World,” “BlackTechLogy,” “Homegrown Tales,” “I Do See Color,” “One Black Woman’s Vote,” “Tickled,” “We Need To Talk” and “Window Shopping” too.
+Subscribe to this newsletter for the monthly posts on the third Thursday.

 If you’re not ready to subscribe but want to support my writing, you’re welcome to tip me for this post!
 I’ll buy a dark hot chocolate on you.
 Thanks for reading!